Technology & Process Perfected Over 25 Years

 Cloud Architectures (AWS, Azure, BlueMix, OpenStack, Google Cloud Platform, Cloud Foundry)

-Trusted provider for commercial, government & military migrations
+Trusted provider for commercial, government, and military migrations

 Frequently Asked Questions

-There is no manual intervention required to transform code via our JANUS Studio toolset; it is really 99.9X% automated.
-Even the little bit of a percent we hand-patch and roll into our automation for the next project.
+There is no manual intervention required to transform code via our JANUS Studio® toolset; it is really 99.9X% automated.
+Even the little bit of a percent we hand patch we can roll into our automation for the next project.

-This high degree of automation is due to our modeling-process.
+This high degree of automation is due to our modeling process.
 As the first step during our modernization, TSRI needs to create a full and complete model of the application.
-This is where all the work that TSRI does happens, for example refactoring and redesigning happens.
+This is where all the work that TSRI does, for example refactoring and redesigning, happens.